Fair Housing Act: What Landlords Need To Know

 The Fair Housing Act of 1968 was a landmark piece of legislation aimed at combating housing discrimination based on race, color, religion, and national origin.
 However, there were a few signifivcant problems with the original Fair Housing Act.
 These include its limited scope.
 The Fair Housing Act of 1968 did not provide protections against discrimination based on factors such as sex, familial status, disability, or sexual orientation.

-Secondly, there were and remain siginificant challenges to enforcement.
+Secondly, there were and remain significant challenges to enforcement.
 Even though the Fair Housing Act prohibited discrimination, enforcement mechanisms were initially weak with few resources dedicated to investigating and prosecuting violations of the Act.

 And thirdly, the original Fair Housing Act contained exemptions that allowed certain types of housing, such as single-family homes sold or rented without the use of a broker, to be excluded from its provisions.
 These exemptions created loopholes that could be exploited to continue discriminatory practices in some situations.